aznn/laravel-scene/README.md

 This library also allows you to seperate your object transformation logic from your Models.
 Your models do not need to concern themselves with how they get represented over the wire at different endpoints.
 The same way you can use the transformers to transform objects or arrays.
 They don't have to be eloquent models.

 Note: Laravel API Resource is a great start if you're using >= 5.5.
-In that case you should carefully evaluate your needs and how your complexity will grow before chosing this.
+In that case you should carefully evaluate your needs and how your complexity will grow before choosing this.

 # Installation